purduerov/X18-Surface/docs/subscriber.md

     Replace `demo_subscriber.py` with the name of the Python script containing the subscriber node.

 5. Verify that the subscriber node is running and receiving messages from the publisher node.

+    - The subscriber node should start listening to the `/count` topic and print the messages received from the publisher node to the console.

     - You can view the active ROS nodes on your ROS nework using the following command: